Dhayananth1511/Rocky-AI-Intelligent-AI-Agent-Web-Application/README.md

 # 🤖 Rocky AI – Intelligent AI Agent Web Application

-Rocky AI is a **ChatGPT‑style AI assistant web application** built using Python and Flask.
+Rocky AI is a **ChatGPT‑style AI assistant web application(Only Chat)** built using Python and Flask.
 It demonstrates how to build and deploy a real **AI agent architecture** using a cloud‑hosted language model, with a modern UI and scalable backend.

 ---